Crampton Court, Dublin: Location

 Crampton Court runs from Dame Street (under the sign for Brogan's Bar) in the south, to Essex Street East in the north.
 It is probable that Palace Street, directly across from the southern entrance to Crampton Court, once formed a continuous thoroughfare through Crampton Court from Dublin Castle to the Dublin quays and original Custom House, the focal point of mercantile trade in the city for much of the 18th century.

 History

 The lane is probably medieval in age, and was named after Philip Crampton (Lord Mayor of Dublin 1758–1759) at some point in the eighteenth century.
 The Cramptons were major landowners in the Temple Bar area.
-Until 1791 when a new Custom House was constructed further downstream, the original Custom House for the city was located at Essex Quay, a short distance from Crampton Court.
+Until 1791 when a new Custom House was constructed further downstream, the original Custom House in Dublin was located at Essex Quay, a short distance from Crampton Court.
 The area was frequented by merchants and businesspeople and was heavily used.
+David Alfred Chart, in his 1907 publication The Story of Dublin, gave an impression of the area as it would have been at the time:

+Crampton Court, near the Empire Theatre, was the unofficial 'Change of Dublin, before the regular Exchange, which is now the City Hall, was erected (in 1779).
+The old Custom House was close at hand, and vessels were moored along the quays, to which these northward turnings off Dame Street lead.
+The merchants found Crampton Court a convenient place in which to meet and make their bargains.
+In fact, they were somewhat loath to leave their alley, even when a proper building was provided for them.

 In the 18th century, the lane was the site of two coffee houses: the 'Little Dublin Coffee House' and the 'Royal Exchange Coffee House'.
 Flora Mitchell, in her 1966 book Vanishing Dublin, described it as being: